turbot/steampipe-plugin-aws/docs/tables/aws_account_alternate_account.md

-# Table: aws_account_contact
+# Table: aws_account_alternate_account

-Contains the details of the primary contact information associated with an AWS account.
+A structure that contains the details of the billing, operations, and security alternate contacts associated with an AWS account.

 This table supports the optional list key column `contact_account_id`, with the following requirements:
 - The caller must be an identity in the [organization's management account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#account) or a delegated administrator account.